Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Step 1: Choose a gold IRA company to work with

-Choosing your gold IRA company is the first step toward opening your IRA.
-These companies will help you start the account, transfer in funds, purchase your metals, and ensure your gold and silver is shipped to an approved depository for storage.
+Choosing a gold IRA company is the first step toward opening your IRA.
+These companies will help you start the account, transfer funds, purchase your metals, and ship your gold and silver to an approved depository for storage.

-In some cases, the company will also act as your account’s custodian, meaning they’ll handle the paperwork and IRS compliance for your IRA as well.
+In some cases, the company will also act as your account’s custodian, meaning it will handle the paperwork and IRS compliance for your IRA.

-Gold is a popular investment these days, and there are many gold IRA companies you can choose to work with — each one with unique fees, services, and customer care quality.
+Gold is a popular investment, and you can choose from many gold IRA companies, each with unique fees, services, and customer care quality.
 If you’re opening a gold IRA, you’ll want to choose carefully to ensure you get the best service at the best possible price.

-Once you choose your company, you’ll need to fill out the paperwork to open your IRA and then fund the account.
-You’ll also need your driver’s license (or other state-issued I.D.) and details of your existing retirement accounts on hand if you plan to transfer money from a 401(k) or other IRA.
+Once you select your company, you’ll need to fill out the paperwork to open your IRA and then fund the account.
+You’ll also need your driver’s license (or other state-issued ID) and details of your retirement accounts if you plan to transfer money from a 401(k) or other IRA.

 Step 2: Fund your account

-There are three options for funding your gold IRA, including:
+You have three options for funding your gold IRA:

-1. Cash contribution: You can use cash, check, or wire transfer to fund your account, just as you would with a typical savings or investment account.
-Keep in mind there may be a fee (on your bank’s end) if you choose a wire transfer.
+1. Cash contribution: You can use cash, a check, or a wire transfer to fund your account, just as you would with a typical savings or investment account.
+Your bank might charge a fee if you choose a wire transfer.

-2. Rollover: Rollovers are used if you’re planning to take a distribution from your existing retirement account and roll it into your gold IRA instead.
-If you want to go this route, contact your current account’s administrator for instructions, and they can initiate the process.
-You can also choose to take a cash distribution from your existing account and then deposit it into your gold IRA yourself.
-Just make sure you do it within 60 days, though, or you could face a 10% penalty (unless you’re over 59.5 years of age.)
+2. Rollover: You’ll use a rollover if you plan to take a distribution from your retirement account and roll it into your gold IRA.
+If you want to go this route, contact your current account’s administrator to initiate the process.
+You can also choose to take a cash distribution from your account and deposit it in your gold IRA.
+Just make sure you do it within 60 days, or you could face a 10% penalty (unless you’re over 59 and a half years of age.)

 3. Transfer: You can also do a direct account-to-account transfer.
-To do this, you’ll usually fill out a form with your existing account administrator, or your gold IRA custodian may reach out to them on your behalf.
+To do this, you’ll fill out a form with the administrator of your current account, or your gold IRA custodian may reach out on your behalf.
 These types of transfers can take up to five days and are tax- and penalty-free.

-Most investors choose direct transfer as it minimizes hassle (as well as the potential for costly penalties).
+Most investors choose direct transfer to minimize hassle and the potential for penalties.

 Step 3: Select your metals

-When the money has cleared, and your account has been funded, you can then start purchasing your gold, silver, and other precious metal investments.
-Keep in mind that the IRS only allows metals of a specific type and purity to be held in self-directed IRAs, so you’ll need to be mindful of what you buy.
+When the money has cleared, and your account is funded, you can start purchasing your gold, silver, and other precious metal investments.
+The IRS only allows metals of a specific type and purity to be held in self-directed IRAs, so be mindful of what you buy.

 The exact process for purchasing your metals will depend on which company you open an account with.
-In some cases, your gold IRA firm will sell IRS-approved metals so that you can purchase your coins and bullion directly from them.
-With other companies, you will need to purchase your investments from a separate precious metals dealer and then direct your custodian to buy the items on your behalf (using your IRA funds).
+In some cases, your gold IRA firm will sell IRS-approved metals so you can purchase your coins and bullion from it.
+With other companies, you will need to purchase your investments from a separate precious metals dealer and direct your custodian to buy the items on your behalf using your IRA funds.

 Oxford Gold Group, for example, offers direct metal sales, and you can work with your assigned account director to purchase the approved metals of your choice.
 Once they’re purchased, they’re sent off via an insured courier to the Delaware Depository Service Company or Brink’s Global Services facility for safe and secure storage.